-Children's general cognitive ability (PIQ) was estimated from performance on two tests from the Wechsler Preschool and Primary Scale of Intelligence (WPPSI-III - Wechsler, 2003): Block Design (α = .85) and Object Assembly (α =.90) given at T1.
+General cognitive ability.
+Children's general cognitive ability (performance IQ) was estimated from performance on two tests from the Wechsler Preschool and Primary Scale of Intelligence (Wechsler, 2003): block design ( $\alpha = 0.85$ ) and object assembly ( $\alpha = 0.90$ ) given at T1.
 Composite nonverbal IQ scores were calculated based on the mean of z-standardized scores for the two subtests.

-Risk Indices
+Risk Indices.

-Family-Risk of Dyslexia.
+Family risk of dyslexia.
 The procedure used for determining family-risk status was based on previous studies.
 These have primarily used parental self-report measures.
 However, we considered it appropriate to validate this procedure with objective assessment when possible because it is not uncommon for parents with a history of reading difficulties to be unaware that they have dyslexia.
-Thus, children were classified as at family-risk if: (a) a parent self-reported as dyslexic on the Adult Reading Questionnaire (Snowling, Dawes, Nash & Hulme, 2012); (b) a parent scored below 90 on a literacy composite of nonword reading and spelling; (c) a parent had a discrepancy between nonverbal ability and the literacy composite of 1.5 standard deviations, with a literacy composite standard score of 96 or below; or (d) a sibling had a diagnosis of dyslexia from an educational psychologist or a specialist teacher.
-In the current sample, for 100 families FR-status was based on one affected family member (44 mothers, 43 fathers and 9 siblings); in the remaining 31 families it was based on two or more first-degree affected members.
+Thus, children were classified as at family risk if (a) a parent self-reported as dyslexic on the Adult Reading Questionnaire (Snowling, Dawes, Nash, & Hulme, 2012); (b) a parent scored below 90 on a literacy composite of nonword reading and spelling; (c) a parent had a discrepancy between nonverbal ability and the literacy composite of 1.5 SD, with a literacy composite standard score of 96 or below; or (d) a sibling had a diagnosis of dyslexia from an educational psychologist or a specialist teacher.
+In the current sample, for 96 families family risk status was based on one affected family member (44 mothers, 43 fathers, and 9 siblings); in the remaining 31 families, it was based on two or more first-degree affected members.

-This is a dichotomous risk index with 1= family-risk of dyslexia (FR), 0 = not at family-risk of dyslexia (not FR) so negative correlations between family-risk of dyslexia and readiness for learning are expected.
+This is a dichotomous risk index with 1 = family risk of dyslexia, 0 = not at family risk of dyslexia, so negative correlations between family risk of dyslexia and readiness for learning are expected.

-Socioeconomic Status1.
-The index of socioeconomic status (SES) included: father's education, mother's education, father's occupation and mother's occupation.
+Socioeconomic status.
+The index of socioeconomic status included father's education, mother's education, father's occupation, and mother's occupation.
 Each of the variables was standardized and the standardized z scores summed and divided by four to produce an index of socioeconomic status.
-For education, the measure was number of years in education after the age of 14; for occupation, the level was coded according to the Office for National Statistics (2010) categories (Office for National Statistics, 2010).
+For education, the measure was number of years in education after the age of 14; for occupation, the level was coded according to the Office for National Statistics (2010) categories.
 The highest ever occupational level rather than the current occupational level at T1 was used in order to capture information about parents who were currently full-time caregivers.
-The index was coded so that a higher score represents a greater socioeconomic status risk, i.e. lower socioeconomic status.
+The index was coded so that a higher score represents a greater socioeconomic status.